straz/artificialtrust/_articles/fitness-drift.md

 patterns that don't fit the training set.
 The stronger the rejection, the better the AI's score.

+Some AIs have been trained to produce extremely clever and original solutions to very tough problems.
+They have surpassed human performance in diverse fields, from playing chess and go to protein folding.
+Each of these solutions are findable because the problems can be stated in terms of an objective function.
+This is a stable score that is readily computable and which distinguishes "good" solutions from "bad" ones.
+But cognition in the real world often does not have a readily computable objective function.
+AIs do not find solutions when the goals are subjective, and success is not readily computable.

 Generative AI is designed to plagiarize and rehash material that it has been given, but what it creates is not original.
 Originality is a sliding scale, and generative AI tends to work best at the